Run River North: Creatures in Your Head

 On April 14, 2021, the single "Slow and Steady" was released in coordination with the bottled water brand LIFEWTR as part of their Life Unseen campaign.

-Starting on February 13, 2021, vocalist / keyboardist Sally Kang started posting "Sally's SNACK ATTACK ROAR" videos on the Run River North Youtube channel, with Sally (and bandmates), sampling snacks.
-As of May 8, 2021, there are 8 episodes posted on the Run River North Youtube channel.
+Starting on February 13, 2021, vocalist / keyboardist Sally Kang started posting "Sally's SNACK ATTACK ROAR" videos on the Run River North YouTube channel, with Sally (and bandmates), sampling snacks.
+As of 2024, there are 8 episodes posted on the Run River North YouTube channel.

+From 2021 to 2025, the band was largely on hiatus.

+In 2025, the band announced via Instagram that they had begun recording together again.